shutterstock/public-api-javascript-sdk/docs/ImagesApi.md

 const queryParams = {
   'image_id': "12345678", // String | Show licenses for the specified image ID
-  'license': "standard", // String | Show images that are available with the specified license, such as `standard` or `enhanced`; prepending a `-` sign excludes results from that license
+  'license': "standard", // String | Show images that are available with the specified license, such as `standard` or `enhanced`
   'page': 1, // Number | Page number
   'per_page': 20, // Number | Number of results per page
   'sort': "newest", // String | Sort order